 \subsection{Black Holes}

-Figure~\ref{fig:sigvseta_PN} presents the outcomes of 3UB interactions between three equal-mass BHs, accounting for relativistic effects, in three separate cases: $m_{\rm i}/M_\odot = \{20,50,100\}$.
+Figure~\ref{fig:sigvseta_PN} presents the outcomes of 3UB interactions between three equal-mass BHs, accounting for relativistic effects, in three separate cases: ${m_{\rm i}/M_\odot = \{20,50,100\}}$.
 Layout and line coloration/style are identical to Figure~\ref{fig:sigvseta_finitesize} for MS stars.
 All 3BBF probabilities in the left panel are again normalized by the total 3BBF probability for equal point masses (at ${\chi_1=10}$) in Section~\ref{sec:equalpointmasses}.
-As expected, accounting for relativistic effects changes negligibly the 3BBF probability from the Newtonian point mass scenario except in the case of hard binaries (purple) at high $\sigma \gtrsim 300\,{\rm km\,s^{-1}}$ ($r_s/R_1 \gtrsim 10^{-6}$).
-It is also clear from the collision rates (black) that BH mergers are far less likely than collisions between typical MS stars for identical velocities.
-This is a natural result of the minuscule physical cross-section for two-body GW capture compared to the (relatively enormous) physical radius of MS stars of identical velocity.
-Using the GW capture radius $r_{\rm p,GW}$ from \citet{Quinlan_1989}, we find that ${r_{\rm p,GW}/R_1\propto (\sigma/v)^{10/7}}$.
+As expected, accounting for relativistic effects negligibly changes the 3BBF probability from the Newtonian point mass scenario except in the case of hard 3BBF (purple) at high $\sigma \gtrsim 300\,{\rm km\,s^{-1}}$ ($r_s/R_1 \gtrsim 10^{-6}$).
+It is also clear from the collision rates (black) that BH mergers are far less likely than collisions between typical MS stars at identical velocities.
+This is a natural result of the minuscule physical cross-section for two-body GW capture compared to the (comparatively enormous) physical radius of MS stars.
+Using the GW capture radius, $r_{\rm p,GW}$, from \citet{Quinlan_1989}, we find that ${r_{\rm p,GW}/R_1\propto (\sigma/v)^{10/7}}$.
 This is precisely the scaling with $\sigma$ that we find for the probabilities of collision (\textbf{coll}; black circles) and capture+collision (\textbf{cap+coll}; black triangles).

 Additionally, the scalings with $\sigma$ of the 3BBF and collision probabilities are independent of mass since $r_{\rm s}$ and $R_1$ both scale ${\propto m}$ with $r_{\rm i}/R_1 = 0.3 (\sigma/c)^2$.
 In other words, relativistic deviations from the point mass scenario scale only in powers of $v/c$.
 These relativistic deviations do not begin to peak above numerical noise until $\sigma\gtrsim 100 \,\rm{km \, s^{-1}}$ (i.e., $\sigma / c \gtrsim 10^{-4}$), observable in the subtle boost to the hardest portion of the SMA distribution, becoming more dramatic as $\sigma/c \rightarrow 1$.
 We find no deviation in eccentricity distributions in comparison to point mass interactions.
 Thus, hard 3BBF with BHs is well-described by a thermal eccentricity distribution.